LLNL/RAJA/docs/sphinx/user_guide/getting_started.rst

 correspond to the standard CMake build types and are used to pass additional compiler options to nvcc.

-.. note:: When nvcc must pass options to the host compiler, the arguments
+.. note:: Often, nvcc must pass options to the host compiler, the arguments
-          can be included using these CMake variables.
-Host compiler options must be prepended with the ``-Xcompiler`` directive.
+          can be included using the ``CMAKE_CUDA_FLAGS...`` CMake variables listed above.
+Host compiler options must be prepended with the ``-Xcompiler`` directive to properly propagate.

 To set the CUDA compute architecture, which should be chosen based on the NVIDIA GPU hardware you are using, you can use the ``CUDA_ARCH`` CMake variable.
-For example, the CMake option ``-DCUDA_ARCH=sm_70`` will tell the compiler to use the 'sm_70' SASS architecture in its second stage of compilation.
-It will pick the PTX architecture to use in the first stage of compilation that is suitable for the SASS architecture you specify.
+For example, the CMake option ``-DCUDA_ARCH=sm_70`` will tell the compiler to use the `sm_70` SASS architecture in its second stage of compilation.
+The compiler will pick the PTX architecture to use in the first stage of compilation that is suitable for the SASS architecture you specify.

 Alternatively, you may specify the PTX and SASS architectures, using appropriate nvcc options in the ``CMAKE_CUDA_FLAGS_*`` variables.